www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 This is a small workarount to read and control the Judo isoft safe+ water softener with homeassisant (hassio).
 It is the version with the small character-lcd and leakage protection.

 Unfortunately it is not possible to communicate directly with this version of the plant.
-Port 8000 and port 8124, through which the system can be read out with the Judo isoft-plus, are closed.
+Port 8000 and port 8124, through which the system can be read out on the Judo isoft-plus, are closed.
 The only way to access settings and data is via the cloud server.

 Notice:
 There are 2 versions of the system, which sound very similar.